rmscode/binary-garden/docs/software/operating-systems/linux/general.md

 ## Prevent a user from logging into any shell (console)

+You can change the shell (`chsh`) assigned to a user to `/usr/sbin/nologin` to prevent them from logging in.

 `chsh [user] -s /usr/sbin/nologin`

 ## Find out what caused a system shutdown